osirisad/ebay-transaction-parser/README.md

 # ebay-transaction-parser
-A python script that will import orders, fees, and display it nicely in a master report for tracking purposes
+A python script that will import orders, shipping costs, fees, and display it nicely in a master report for tracking purposes

 ## Installation